-CI/CD combines the practices of continuous integration (CI) and Continuous Delivery (CD) to allow DevOps teams to deliver code updates frequently, reliably, and quickly.
+CI/CD is a method that allows DevOps teams to deliver code updates frequently, reliably, and quickly using continuous integration (CI) and continuous delivery (CD) practices.
 CI/CD emphasizes automation throughout the development lifecycle (Buid, Test, Deploy).
 By replacing the manual efforts of traditional development, code releases can happen more frequently, and with less bugs and security vulnerabilities.

-Differences Between Continuous Integration, Continuous Delivery and Continuous Deployment
+Continuous Integration (CI), Continuous Delivery (CD) & Continuous Deployment

 Continuous integration integrates code changes into a shared repository of source code, and it usually automatically tests these changes as soon as they are committed.
 Continuous integration is performed as your developers write code, rather than afterward.